timbenniks/astro-graphql-hygraph/README.md

 ## Hygraph

 Add a `.env` file with your `HYGRAPH_ENDPOINT` parameter in it.
-Use the hi performance read endpoint from the Hygraph interface.
+Use the high performance read endpoint from the Hygraph interface.

 ## 🧞 Commands